ibmresilient/resilient-community-apps/fn_trusteer_ppd/README.md

 The email addresse to send Trusteer alerts appears in the list.
  ![screenshot: fn-trusteer-ppd-tma-config ](./doc/screenshots/fn-trusteer-ppd-tma-config.png)

-Configure the same email address in SOAR by creating an inbound email connection:
+Create and configure a SOAR inbound email connection with the same email address configured in Trusteer:

  ![screenshot: fn-trusteer-ppd-tma-config ](./doc/screenshots/fn-trusteer-ppd-inbound-email.png)